geekquest/learn.geekquest.mw/docs/How-to-Integrate-your-web-app-with-the-National-Bank-of-Malawi-Payment-Gateway.md

 You may be wondering why the success Indicator.

-The gateway sends the result of the payment in a resultIndicator parameter, which is appended to the return url (interaction.returnUrl) used to return the payer to your shop site.
-We can determine the success of the payment by comparing the resultIndicator parameter to the successIndicator parameter returned in the Create Checkout Session response.
+The gateway sends the result of the payment in a __resultIndicator__ parameter, via the return url (interaction.returnUrl) used to return the payer to your desired page.
+There, you can determine the success of the payment by comparing the __resultIndicator__ parameter to the successIndicator parameter returned in the Create Checkout Session response.

-A match of the successIndicator and the resultIndicator indicates that the payment has been successful.
-Depending on you system use case, you can save the value returned in the successIndicator parameter on your shop system to verify the success or failure of the payment.
-We will use sessions just to demonstrate the point as explained.
+A match of the successIndicator and the resultIndicator shows that the payment was successful.
+Depending on you system use case, you can then save the value returned in the successIndicator parameter on your system to verify the success or failure of the payment.

+Here We will use sessions just to demonstrate the point as explained.

 ```php
 $_SESSION["successIndicator"] = $successIndicator;